LaueOT/laueotx_test/README.md

 ```

-The webpage can be published to github pages using
+The webpage can be published to github pages using the following command.
+It will also be re-rendered in the process.
 ```
 quarto publish gh-pages
 ```